SystemsApproach/ops/arch.rst

        is to create an IT foundation for continually improving industrial operations through software.*

+       *As for why we refer to Aether as a PaaS for such use cases, the answer is somewhat subjective.
+Generally, a PaaS offers more than virtualized compute and storage, and includes additional layers of "middleware" targeted as some application domain.
+In the case of Aether, that additional functionality is 5G connectivity, including an API that edge apps can use to customize that connectivity to better meet their objectives.
+       This does not preclude also loading an ML-platform or an IoT-platform onto Aether, further enhancing the application support it provides.*

+Aether is a Kubernetes-based edge cloud, augmented with a 5G-based connectivity service.
+Aether is targeted at enterprises that want to take advantage of 5G connectivity in support of mission-critical edge applications requiring predictable low latency connectivity.
+In short, “Kubernetes-based” means Aether is able to host container-based services, and “5G-based connectivity” means Aether is able to connect those services to mobile devices throughout the enterprise's physical plant.
+This combination, coupled with Aether being offered as a managed service, means Aether can fairly be characterized as a Platform-as-a-Service (PaaS).

 Aether supports this combination by implementing both the RAN and the user plane of the Mobile Core on-prem, as cloud-native workloads